quinnanya/dlcl204/tutorials/installing_and_running_tesseract_ocr.md

 Once you're in the folder, run `convert "input_file_name_pdf" -density 300 -depth 8  "output_file_name.tif"`, substituting the PDF file name for *input_file_name.pdf* and your desired output file for *output_file_name-%03d.tif*.

 This creates a set of 300 DPI, 8-bit color depth TIF files from your PDF.
 Each output file name will have 3 digits appended (starting with 000, so *output-000.tif*, *output-001.tif*, etc.)

+## Installing Tesseract on Windows
+Installing Tesseract on Windows is much more straightforward than on Mac.
+There's an <a href="https://github.com/UB-Mannheim/tesseract/wiki">installer you can run, like any other software package</a>.
+You can choose the languages you want to add as part of the installation process.
+Once you've installed it, you can launch the *Console* from within the Tesseract folder under your program menu, which will work like the Mac and Linux terminal for running Tesseract.

+## Running Tesseract
+Once you've launched the Terminal on Mac, or the Console on Windows, make sure that you know the full path to where your image files are.
+It may be easiest to move into the directory with those files so you don't have to worry about paths as part of the Tesseract invocation.
+On Mac, if the images are in your Documents folder, you can run `cd /Users/you-username-here/Documents` (be sure to put your username on your computer into the path in where it says your-username-here).

+Then run the command `tesseract your-file-name.tiff your-output-name.txt -l your-language-code`.

+Be sure to substitute your actual image file name for `your-file-name.tiff`, your preferred output file name for `your-output-name.txt` and the three-digit language code for your language, as found in <a href="https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes">this Wikipedia article</a>.
+So, to OCR an image of Russian text called russian1.tiff, you'd run `tesseract russian1.tiff russian1-output.txt -l rus`.